ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## learning what humans can't

 Machine learning is a family of algorithms that **learn patterns in data**.
-In contrast to traditional computer science where a human would write code to tell a machine what to do, machine learning models figure out solutions for themselves.
+Traditionally humans would write code to tell a machine what to do.
+Machine learning models figure out solutions for themselves.
 Data is the teacher.

 > Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

-This is a paradigm shift.
-The ability to learn allows machines to **exceed human performance**.
+**Learning allows machines to exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.

-This ability of machine learning to generalize across different fundamental problems also allows machine learning models to **generalize across different industries**.
+Giving machines the ability to see and understand language allows machine learning to generalize into different domains.
+The same vision models can be used for collision detection in autonomous driving or for spotting cancer in x-rays.
+The same language models can be used to both listen to and respond in conversations on any topic.

+This ability to see and learn can be used in almost any industry.
 It's hard to think of a vertical industry that machine learning won't transform.
+The limiting factor is usually digitization.
+Internet technology is already digitized, whereas many medical records or energy systems are not.

-The paradigm shift of machine learning can be demonstrated by comparing two landmark achievements in artifical intelligence - IBM's Deep Blue and Alphabet/Google/DeepMind's AlphaGo.
+This paradigm shift can be demonstrated by comparing two landmark achievements in artifical intelligence - IBM's Deep Blue and Alphabet/Google/DeepMind's AlphaGo.

 In 1996 IBM's Deep Blue defeated World Chess Champion Gary Kasparov.
 IBMs Deep Blue derived it's playing strength from brute force computing power.
 All of Deep Blue's intelligence originated from a team of programmers and chess Grandmasters, who handcrafted moves into the machine.